s-blu/obsidian_things/example_data/README.md

 **ATTENTION** Running the script will **overwrite** already existing files with the same name in the output path! **⚠ Never use in your real vault! ⚠**

-Edit `template_daily_1.md` to your liking.
+Edit the files under `templates/` to your liking.
+If you want more templates, create them and add them to the `templates` list in the script.
 To generate some random test data, you can use following syntax:

 `%typeOfData;[min;max][;values]%`